Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme to execute permission to the file owner hello
+My readme for execution of multiple permissions